Falisz/manago/ROADMAP.md

 - [ ] Blogs
 - [ ] Goals/KPIs/Assessments
 ### Backend
-- [ ] API endpoints and controllers for bulk operations Users, Roles and Teams resources.
 - [ ] Roles and/or Permission based security restrictions to the API endpoints.
-- [ ] Making API endpoint to be more REST-like.